rysaunders/bookbot/README.md

-BookBot is my first project!
+BookBot is not my first project but I had to write that to satisfy the requirements.